-"Conferment of immunities and privileges
+Conferment of immunities and privileges

-4. (1) Any agreement whereby immunities and privileges are conferred to any person or organization shall be published by notice in the Gazette.
+7. (1) Any agreement whereby immunities and privileges are conferred to any person or organisation in terms of this Act must be published by notice in the Gazette.

-(2) The Minister may, if satisfied that in any particular case it is not expedient to enter into an agreement as contemplated in subsection (1) and that the conferment of immunities and privileges is in the interest of the Republic, confer such immunities and privileges as may be specified by 10 notice in the Gazette.".
+(2) The Minister may in any particular case if it is not expedient to enter into an agreement as contemplated in subsection (1) and if the conferment of immunities and privileges is in the interest of the Republic, confer such immunities and privileges on a 10 person or organisation as may be specified by notice in the Gazette.